caedocha/danta/README.md

 # Danta
-Danta is a Sinatra API to play videos using omxplayer on a Raspberry Pi.
+Danta is a web app for easy video playing in your Raspberry Pi.

 ## Installation